Leaving Webflow in 2026: What Actually Happened After

 The code is an asset.
 You own an asset.
 That is fundamentally different from paying monthly rent on someone else's infrastructure and hoping they do not change the rules.

 We have written a full breakdown of what Webflow migration actually costs in 2026 if you want to see the exact pricing by page count.
-The short version: a 50-page site is $500 with our founder's offer.
+The short version: a 50-page site is $3,500 with our Growth tier or scales to $5,000 to $10,000 with Scale.
 Agencies charge $15,000 to $35,000 for the same job.
 The difference is that we do not have a team of 30 people, a Soho office, and a brand deck to pay for.

 The businesses that stayed on Webflow through the pricing changes, the feature deprecations, and the outages did not do it because they were happy.
 They did it because migration felt complicated.
 We do this every week.
 It is not complicated when you have done it before.
 It is just a process, and the process works.